Daily living activities include:

 These services are usually charged to customers based on the complexity of the job and the materials required.

-For more information on these charges, and how these services can help you remain safe and independent in your own home, please use the contact details below.
+For more information on these charges, and how these services can help you remain safe and independent in your own home, please use the following contact details:

 Age UK – East London